maari95/maari95/README.md

-# Hey, my name is Marina Gomes! 👩‍💻
+# Hii, my name is Marina Gomes! 👩‍💻
 #### I'm IT student from in Rio de Janeiro/BR.

 ## I'm learning: